jolicode/JoliNotif/doc/03-drivers.md

 ### Mac OS

-#### GrowlNotifyDriver

-This driver uses the `growlnotify` executable.
-It can be used when available alongside growl, which can be installed on Mac OS X.

-growl can display notification with a body, a title and an icon.

 #### TerminalNotifierDriver

-This driver uses the `terminal-notifier` executable and works on Mac OS X 10.8 and higher.
+This driver uses the `terminal-notifier` executable on macOS.

-terminal-notifier can display notification with a body and a title.
-An icon can only be displayed on Mac OS X 10.9 and higher.
+terminal-notifier can display notification with a body, a title and an icon.

 #### AppleScriptDriver

 This driver is based on AppleScript and uses the `osascript` binary.
-AppleScript can display notification since Mac OS X 10.9, so this driver requires this version or higher.

 AppleScript can display notification with only a body and a title.
 AppleScript don't support to set an icon and will always use instead the icon of the